Azure/PSRule.Rules.Azure/docs/en/rules/Azure.PostgreSQL.AAD.md

 To deploy Azure Database for PostgreSQL flexible servers that pass this rule:

 - Configure the `Microsoft.DBforPostgreSQL/flexibleServers/administrators` sub-resource.
-- Set the `properties.principalName` to the user principal name of the AAD administrator user, group, or application.
+- Set the `properties.principalName` to the user principal name of the Entra ID administrator user, group, or application.
-- Set the `properties.principalType` to the principal type used to represent the type of AAD administrator.
+- Set the `properties.principalType` to the principal type used to represent the type of Entra ID administrator.
-- Set the `properties.tenantId` to the tenant ID of the AAD administrator user, group, or application.
+- Set the `properties.tenantId` to the tenant ID of the Entra ID administrator user, group, or application.

 For example: